MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgUserChatMessage.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/new-mguserchatmessage
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # New-MgUserChatMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified chat.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserChatMessage](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaUserChatMessage?view=graph-powershell-beta)
+This API can't create a new chat; you must use the list chats method to retrieve the ID of an existing chat before you can create a chat message.

 ## SYNTAX